Legal-DAO/Consensus-Referendum-on-Crypto-Privacy/Draft of Voting Questions.md

-# Draft of Voting Question
+# Draft of Voting Questions

 ## 1.Crypto privacy: objects, scenarios and types